AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 #### create

-The "create" event will be dispatched when we create a new tree data item.
-It will have these fields:
+The "create" event is dispatched when a new tree data item is created.
+It has the following fields:
-- "type": the event type (anychart.enums.EventType.TREE\_ITEM\_CREATE)
+- "type": the event type (anychart.enums.EventType.TREE\_ITEM\_CREATE),
-- "target": the name of the target where we're putting the new object in
+- "target": the name of the target where the new object is put in,
-- "targetIndex": the index of our target
+- "targetIndex": the index of a target,
-- "item": a DataItem object
+- "item": a DataItem object.

 ```
 var tree = anychart.data.tree(getData(), anychart.enums.TreeFillingMethod.AS_TABLE);